LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/blender-resources.md

 ### Modeling - Common Issues

-**My mesh looks inverted in Blender or when imported to Unity.**
+**Q: My mesh looks inverted in Blender or when imported to Unity.**

-This is because your normals got inverted in one way or another.
-Select your mesh in Edit Mode, press A to select everything, press `Shift+N` to recalculate your normals (do not select "Inside", that is the flipped state).
+> This is because your normals got inverted in one way or another.
+Select your mesh in Edit Mode, press `A` to select everything, press `Shift+N` to recalculate your normals (do not select "Inside", that is the flipped state).
+> <br>
-If this doesn't fix the problem after importing to Unity, you likely have resized your object by a negative amount.
+> If this doesn't fix the problem after importing to Unity, you likely have resized your object by a negative amount.
 This looks normal in Blender, but not in Unity.
 To fix this, go into Object Mode, select your object, press `Ctrl+A`, select apply scale.
 Now your normals should have flipped in Blender.
 Now, recalculate normals.

 ## Materials, Texturing & UV Unwrapping